 CSYS 226.
 Civil Engineering Systems Anyl.
 3 Credits.

 Linear programming, dynamic programming, network analysis, simulation; applications to scheduling, resource allocation routing, and a variety of civil engineering problems.
-Pre/co-requisites: Senior/Graduate standing in CEE or Instructor permission.
+Pre/co-requisites: Minimum Senior standing in CEE or Instructor permission.
 Cross-listed with: CE 226.